AngKhaiPin/Assignment-Cpp/PART2.md

 7. Added quit command
 8. Refered to Lester's pass by reference method to implement alien attack zombie.
 9. Improved on the zombie attack alien where zombie is unable to attack alien when not in range.
+10. Implemented the part where alien got defeated by zombie.

 ### Lester Liew Jun Min